 Variation regions

 As noted above, variation data is comprised of delta adjustment values that have effect over particular regions within the font’s variation space.
 In a tuple variation store (described earlier in this chapter), the deltas are organized into groupings by region of applicability, with each grouping associated with a particular region.
-In contrast, the item variation store format organizes deltas into groupings by the target items to which they apply, with each grouping having deltas for several regions.
+In contrast, the ItemVariationStore format organizes deltas into groupings by the target items to which they apply, with each grouping having deltas for several regions.
 Accordingly, the item variation store uses different formats for describing the regions in which a set of deltas apply.

 For a given item variation store, a set of regions is specified using a VariationRegionList.